 A rarity in the music scene, Sweet Scarlet is made up of six friends who love a cappella music.
 With a background in choral music and a love for pop classics and contemporary favourites, Sweet Scarlet defines the genre of choral fusion by singing a wide range of unique and exciting music from around the globe.

-In recent months, Sweet Scarlet has accumulated numerous accolades, including being voted “Most Creative Performance” at the 2015 Yule Duel in Gastown.
+In recent months, Sweet Scarlet has accumulated numerous accolades, including being winning the “People’s Choice” award at the 2016 Yule Duel in Gastown.
 They also received the prestigious Elmer Iseler award at the 2016 International Choral Kathaumixw, and placed second in two of their competition categories.

 Meet the ladies: